Kamigami55/HackerScript/README.md

 - (WIP)Add your iCalender events yesterday to your yesterday's lifelog note.
 - (WIP)Add your Todoist to-dos that you done yesterday to your yesterday's lifelog note.
 - (WIP)Add your new notes' links yesterday to your yesterday's lifelog note.

+<h2 id="OneClick">OneClick</h2>

+An AppleScript that automatically launch some apps

+This script will launch the following apps:
+- Safari
+- LINE
+- Mail
+- Evernote